Wellington Mounted Rifles Regiment: Katia

 The regiment remained at Hill 70 until 12 May, when they moved 26 mi north-east to Maler.
 On arrival they established a line of observation posts and sent reconnaissance patrols further east into the desert.
 Four days later the 2nd Squadron sent a troop on a reconnaissance to Sabhket El Bardawil.
 On 18 May the regiment occupied the Katia Oasis, and the next day sent a patrol to Ard 16 mi to the east.
 They gained their first sight of Turkish forces in the region, but they were too distant to engage.
 On 29 May the regiment, along with the rest of the brigade, travelled thirty miles overnight to Salmana, and early next morning surprised the Turkish garrison.
 The main part of the assault was carried out by the Auckland Mounted Rifles.
 The water supply at Salmana was insufficient for a complete mounted brigade, so they had to return to Maler that night.
-Between 21–23 June the regiment provided flank protection for the 1st Light Horse Brigade on a reconnaissance of Katia.
+Between 21 and 23 June the regiment provided flank protection for the 1st Light Horse Brigade on a reconnaissance of Katia.
 Then, on their return to Maler, they were attached to the 2nd Light Horse Brigade, who gave them the nickname "Well and Trulys".
 In July the regiment lost its machine-gun section, which was transferred to the newly formed brigade Machine-Gun Squadron.
 The Maxim guns were replaced by three Lewis guns, one per squadron.
 The loss of the section also reduced the regiment's establishment to twenty-four officers and 499 other ranks.